zooniverse/scribeAPI/README.md

 <h2>Domain Overview</h2>
 There are a number of domain entities in Scribe.
-Check out the <a href="http://docs.scribeapi1.apiary.io/#reference">docs</a>for examples and explanations.
-This <a href="https://github.com/zooniverse/ScribeAPI/wiki">wiki</a> is also a good resource.
+Check out the <a href="http://docs.scribeapi1.apiary.io/#reference">docs</a> and this <a href="https://github.com/zooniverse/ScribeAPI/wiki">wiki</a> for further resources.
   <ul>
     <li>Project</li>
     <li>Subject</li>